Born in Seoul (as Haena Kim), escaped to Panama, ex-patriated in the USA by way of NYC and Sopranoland, New Jersey.

 The move tapped into her life-long passion for movies and storytelling.
 By 2011 Tora had shifted her focus from music to acting for TV and film.
 After months of rejection, Tora landed a commercial job for Disney, followed by more commercials, as well as a few bit parts on television shows.
 In 2016 her credits include Glee [ABC], The Mentalist [CBS], The Magicians [SyFy], Hand of God [Amazon].
 Stints in theater include “Strike Me, Lightning” [PS 122 NYC], “Five Sirens: Beware of Rocks” [The Hollywood Fringe Festival], and "Romeo and Juliet” [Shakespeare in the Shed].
 She landed roles in art films by James Franco as well as the upcoming Paul Schrader film Dog Eat Dog with Willem Dafoe and Nicolas Cage.

-Out of a necessity to write, create and act, Tora made the jump into directing her own films.
+Out of her passion to write, create and act, Tora made the jump into directing her own films.
 Her first film Half-Life was followed by Constellation 13 Wolves , a short film inspired by the original project 13 Wolves (now being reworked as a television series).
 The film screened at film festivals in Los Angeles and won Best Short Film and Best Director for Tora.
 Her next short film, The World, Baby!
 A Hairy Situation also entered the festival circuit and won her best Short Film and Best Travel Film.
 In 2023, Tora found herself in Paris, France, writing and shooting a short film titled Inferno In Paris, in which she acts and produces alongside some of the bright talents of French cinema.
-She is currently developing several scripts for television as well as creating new works in the experimental genre, utilizing original elements of video and performance.
+She is currently developing several scripts for television.

 When she’s not working (or even when she’s working), Tora loves to eat great food, practice yoga and travel.
-She is a dog-person with a soft-spot for the Korean Jindo.
-Her inspirations are Eddie Vedder, Julie Andrews, Bruce Lee, Nelson Mandela and Tim Curry.
+She lives in Los Angeles with her husband and Jindo rescue Sadie.